-I don’t believe in losing things behind, and I don’t believe in loss.
-Because I think that loss is as much in the eye of the beholder, as is beauty.
-And as the story of the Miraculous Tooth brings home, truth sometimes exists less in what’s outside us than in what we make of it.
+I don’t believe in losing things behind, and I don’t believe in the loss.
+Because I think that loss is as much in the eye of the beholder, as is the beauty.
+And as the story of the Miraculous Tooth brings home goes, truth sometimes exists less in what’s outside of us than what we make of it.
 So I claim every place my home, as long as I feel the ground under my feet, and find a few happy faces, at the dinner table, to speak with.
 I go whatever way the wind takes me to.

 New Friends Are The Biggest Of All Assets

 Alright, before I say something, I would like to confess that I am really bad at making new friends.
-As an introvert, of a different kind, I find it tougher than you can imagine to continue a conversation for a longer time, or going beyond the usual banalities of any conversation.
+As an introvert, of a different kind, I find it tougher than you can imagine to continue a conversation for a long time or even going beyond the usual banalities of any conversation.